danniellejones/cp3405_project/setup.md

 **Merging Branches:**

-Commands (without branch projection rules)
+Merge Commands for Merge into Development (without branch projection rules):
-1. Check out main branch `git checkout <branch-name-to-merge-into>`
+1. Commit to your branch `git status` to check what files are staged.
+Then, `git add .` to add all files.
+Commit, `git commit -m "My commit message"`.
+2. Push to GitHub `git push`
+3. Switch to development `git checkout development`
+4. Check that development tracks origin/development `git branch -vv`
-2. Update main by fetch and pull changes `git fetch` and `git pull`
+5. Update development with the latest changes from remote `git fetch` then, `git pull`
-3. Update main with development `git merge <branch-name-to-merge-from>` with branch rules use GitHub interface Create Pull Request
+6. Merge your branch into development `git merge your-branch`
+7. You may or may not need to do another commit (dependency files may require it) `git commit -m "Your commit message"` and then you need to `git push`
+8. Test development branch to make sure everything is working as expected
+9. If everything works, then go to GitHub and make a pull request into main

+Merge into Main from Development (through GitHub with protection rules):
 Pull Request (with branch projection rules)
 1. In GitHub, select the branch then Compare and create pull request
 2. Check that branch destinations are correct (left-most is what will be merged into) (right-most is from which branch)